 One big difference between alpacas and llamas is their ability to carry loads.
 For thousands of years, llamas have been bred as pack animals.
 They can carry loads of up to 100-130 pounds (45-60kg), even for longer distances.

 Alpacas, on the other hand, are not fit to bear weight — they simply haven’t been bred for it and don’t have the right muscle structure to support heavy burdens.
+Alpaca breeders even need to be careful to not breed alpacas with too much fur in comparison to their build, as their legs might not take the weight of their wet fleece after heavy rainfall.

 Raising Alpacas for Their Fleece

-For thousands of years, alpacas have also been bred as fleece animals.
+For thousands of years, alpacas have been bred as fleece animals.
 They have lovely, fine, soft fleece of a higher quality than sheep fleece.

 Llamas are also occasionally bred for their wool, but this is not a widespread practice as they produce less fleece (with fewer colors) than alpacas.